mobmentality67/mobmentality67.github.io/NOTES.md

 # Porting
 This is directly ported from Guybrush's Warrior Sim, with the vast, vast majority of work on the UI itself done by Guybrush and other contributors.
 See https://github.com/GuybrushGit/WarriorSim for the original repository and its history.
 Porting this to work for TBC Feral Druid involved gutting the algorithms surrounding damage, adding damage taken, rotation, and adding tank parameters.

+# References
+Lots of the work that went into the algorithm rework was built from excellent work from others.
+This includes, but is not limited to,
+    * Nerdegghead's TBC Bear Stat Weights Calculator at https://docs.google.com/spreadsheets/d/1oKzPko-lXrOD-WSm4x2XdxD96USKSLEZoq8l2r6W3tI/edit?usp=sharing.
+I encourage everyone to use this tool to review bear gearing decisions.
+    * Magey's TBC Warrior Attack Table: https://github-wiki-see.page/m/magey/tbc-warrior/wiki/Attack-table
+    * Zidnae's TBC Bear Theorycrafting Notes: https://zidnae.gitlab.io/tbc-armor-penetration-calc/tbc_bear_tc.html
+    * Other discussion on the fantastic Druid Discord: https://discord.gg/B6HcVrPqk2.